johnnovak/gridmonger-site/source/preferences.rst

 tab you have the option to toggle the displaying of the splash screen, and to have it auto-closed after a set number of seconds.

-Another important option is the **Load last map** option.
+Another important setting is the **Load last map** option.
 This is enabled by default, so you can continue from where you left off after starting the program again.